 Ferreri’s eye continued to swell but the punishment was not confined to just one place.
 Zarate boxed with supreme confidence and varied his attack constantly.
 The tenth round saw a battered but tough Ferreri labor to throw his punches with any conviction.
 The eleventh began with a much slower and flat-footed Ferreri attempting desperately to stave off the Mexican’s attacks.
 Both arms were now needed to block the body shots as the proud Aussie offered no retreat through the end of the round.
 Now entering a dozen rounds, Paul’s right brow seemed to dangle above his eye.
 To compound his problems, another clean shot opened up a cut above his left eye.
 Finally, Richard Steele had seen enough and saved the scrappy Ferreri from any more damage.

-In the end, the upstart proved to be more of a challenge than anyone had expected.
+In the end, the upstart exceeded all expectations.
 Carlos typically ran through his opponents with speed and ease and to date, only Martinez had lasted as late as the ninth round.
-The scrappy Australian had at least extended the Mexican juggernaut longer than anyone expected.
+The scrappy Australian had at least extended the Mexican juggernaut and displayed ample heart and courage in the process.

 The paths the two fighters took thereafter were markedly different.
 For the next ten years, Ferreri fought 38 more times, his record during that run was 28-10.
 Although he would participate in numerous Australian and Commonwealth title fights, the Zarate tilt would be his lone appearance on the world stage.